 Pro Tip: Check out this North Bali day tour that includes a visit to Wanigiri, as well as a number of Bali’s iconic Instagram-worthy spots.

 The first time we visited the Jimbaran Beach Seafood Markets we were really looking forward to it.
-Many people had highly recommended it as a ‘must do’ experience.
-So why has this experience made it onto our list of things to avoid in Bali?
+Many people had highly recommended it as a ‘must-do’ experience.
+So why has this experience made it onto our list of what not to do in Bali?